 I have countless family and friends who do NOT have a personal relationship with my Lord and Savior and I want to walk up to them and shout what are you waiting for?

 I’ve heard the expression once you hit rock bottom the only way you have left is up.
 I find that a true statement

-IF you look up towards God!
-The truth is this friend we are NOT promised our next breath let alone tomorrow.
+If you look up to God!
+The truth is you are NOT promised your next breath let alone tomorrow.
 Yet people live like they have all the time in the world.

 Newsflash Angie, You can NOT save other people.
 God alone can do that.
 So jump off the pedestal you’re on.
 My job is to plant the seed and let God do the saving.

 I want to share the gospel of Jesus Christ with others and convince them to open their hearts to receive God right there on the spot on my terms!
 My reality is I can’t do that.
 No matter how much I want to.

 I want to be a friend to everyone.
 We all want to be liked, who doesn’t…right?
 The sad truth is we can’t force someone to like us.
 In many cases, you give and give yourself and do NOT receive anything back.

 You go out of your way to be nice to others and you receive a cold shoulder in return.
 I can remember in school the times I wanted to be that “popular girl” but I was too shy to come out of my shell.

 Now that I make known that I’m a born-again follower of Jesus Christ you’d think I had the plague.
 Non-followers tend to run the other way thinking you’re out to “fix” them, and they don’t see an issue with their lifestyle.